igordinuzzi/malagatrivia/README.md

   ![Again](doc/play-again.jpg)

  - Help Page - This support page features a tutorial embedded via a third-party "Iorad" iframe.
 It guides users on how to navigate the game and explains the type of feedback they can expect to receive.
+   In this instructional guide, I employed the complimentary edition of Iorad, and consequently, the final frame showcases promotional content from Iorad, featuring links for user registration and access to additional  tutorials created within the Iorad platform.
+While this may potentially present a degree of ambiguity for end-users, it was retained in its original form due to the educational nature of this project, which is affiliated with a school context.
   ![Help](doc/help.jpg)

  - 404 page - Custom 404 page and the auto-redirect feature to the homepage.
 The custom 404 page and auto-redirect feature have been seamlessly integrated.
 This ensures that when a user encounters a 404 error, they will experience a smooth transition to the custom 404 page and subsequently be redirected to the homepage.